napasornc/c0dew0rd/week 7/readme.md

 refer to function in a line of code. isPLay is a function(comes with the library) property >>> look for property of the song - the state of the song if and else statement
 proload: can load the sound in before loadSound.
 If you have larger file - it will load the file before running everything else.

+## Mixing paper idea